xpander-ai/nvidia-meeting-recorder-agent/README.md

 ## Overview

 Critical and important information often gets lost quickly in meetings.
-This AI Meeting Recorder Agent built with xpander.ai automates the meeting documentation workflow: recording conversations, generating transcripts, monitoring status in real-time, and delivering assets via email.
+The AI Meeting Recorder Agent built with xpander.ai automates the meeting documentation workflow: setting up recording in meetings, recording conversations, generating transcripts, monitoring status in real-time, and delivering assets via email.

 This blueprint showcases how NVIDIA NIM microservices can be easily integrated with xpander.ai to build a powerful AI agent.
 Developers can use this blueprint as a starting point to incorporate NVIDIA AI into xpander workflow, or apply it to different use cases that combine xpander and NVIDIA NIM.